 You will absolutely see things that will take your breath away.

-Ok, you probably knew about this last one or you wouldn’t be interested in going on a safari.
+Ok, you probably knew about this last one or you wouldn’t be interested in going on a safari in Sri Lanka.

 There’s no feeling quite like finally spotting the animals you’ve traveled so far to see, and to witness nature in its full glory.
 The minimal discomfort you’ll experience on the ride is totally worth it when you see animals like these in their natural habitats.